IS MY PARTNER AN ALCOHOLIC?

 Understandably this leads to a lot of doubt about whether you are just making a fuss over nothing.
-And, of course, the drinker will happily reinforce that doubt, so that they can continue drinking.
+And, of course, if the drinker is not ready to change, they will happily reinforce that doubt, so that they can continue drinking.

 A second problem is a concentration on the word alcoholic.